Sammyjo20/lasso/.github/README.md

 ## Recommended Usage

-Lasso comes with two commands that should be used by your project/deployment pipeline.
+Lasso comes with two commands that should be used by your project/deployment process.
 The recommended usage is to run the "publish" command on your local machine, which is likely much more powerful than Continuous Integration or compiling on the server.

 ### Publish